fmacgill/Ass1/CodeBook.md

 ## Data transformation

 - Merged test and training data sets
-- Isolated mean and standard deviation variables
+- Isolated mean and standard deviation variables ( These variable names included the string 'mean()' or 'std()' )
 - Replaced / renamed activities and some variables to faciliate easier use.
 - Summarized the remaining variables by subject and activity by taking the mean/average without normalization